Help - Text - Browse

 I wanted something that would really focus on the content, both in managing large amounts of it, and making it easier to actually create it and use it.
 This led to the idea of creating a web site that would provide all of these tools in one place in an integrated way, and this became JTLanguage.

 For mobile use, I also wanted to have phone app versions of JTLanguage that could be used off-line.
 Rather than create them from scratch independent of the JTLanguage website, it occured to me that I could create common libraries for the data model, controller, and also share to some extent the same Razor code (source code for the HTML).
-Thus in the rewrite I followed this structure, and quite early developed the phone app versions of JTLanguage in tandem.
+Thus in the rewrite I followed this structure, and quite early developed the mobile app versions of JTLanguage in tandem, and not long after, released them.

 - Hope some teachers and students start showing up to make use of JTLanguage.
 I might need to do some marketing myself.

-- Implement the other planned features, such as the dictionary and forum.
+- Implement the other planned features, such as the forum, grammar database, etc.

-- Develop new study mechanisms, such as language 'bots.
+- Develop new study mechanisms, such as language 'bots and conjugation driller.

-See the "What's Ahead" section in What's New for something of a to-do list.
+See the "What's Ahead" section in What's New for something of a to-do or wish list.